Get Counts uses the $_counter

 In this example, the cvalue

-in Q1C3 calculates the number of Completed respondents who selected 'RC' (option 3) in Q1.
+in Q1C3 calculates the number of Completed respondents (the default) who selected 'RC' (option 3) in Q1.

 Note: Get Counts should only be employed when all other possible solutions have been exhausted.
 Programmers might consider instead using the quotaOpen